 If you are inclined to make a few purchases, our guide rightly pointed out that the deals are actually pretty good when compared to Cancun shop prices.
 The vendors don’t have the overhead of Cancun real estate when selling at Chichen Itza and items are priced accordingly.

 6. Schedule a Stop at a Cenote

 Many Chichen Itza tours include a stop at a cenote at the end.
 I strongly recommend making this part of your itinerary, especially with kids.
-Cenotes are large naturally-occuring underground sinkholes found all over the Yucatan Peninsula.
+Cenotes are large naturally-occurring underground sinkholes found all over the Yucatan Peninsula.
 The views and the swimming experience is like no other.

 Cenote Ik Kil is the closest to Chichen Itza and we included a visit there on our tour.
 It is a common stop because it has plenty of infrastructure to handle visitors, including a restaurant and changing room facilities.
 It gets crowded at Ik Kil in the afternoons after everyone leaves Chichen Itza, but don’t let the crowds deter you.
 It’s definitely a little touristy, but having the infrastructure of a real tourist stop with young kids was helpful.